tchenuag/csppython/_sources/ch1/0106-operators-2.rst

 .. fillintheblank:: cfu_multstring_1

-	..blank:: blank1
+	.. blank:: blank1
 		:correct: heyheyheythere
 		:feedback1: (".*", "Keep in mind the order of operations!")

 		What will be the result of the following code? ``print "hey" * 3 + "there"``

 Multiplication with strings will just repeat that string.
+Order of operation still applies - multiplication before addition!

 Practice: Check Your Understanding
 ----------------------------------